hyperledger-labs/Scorex/testkit/README.md

 - Wallet should contain secrets for all it's public propositions
 - State changes application and rollback should lead to the same state
 - Transactions successfully added to memory pool should be available by id
+- BlockchainSanity test that combines all this test

 ### Coming test scenarios:
 - Block application and rollback leads to the same history (rollback is not defined for history yet)